MimoHasPurpose/neuroscience/CONTRIBUTING.md

 # Introduction

-### Write something nice here!
+### Hola, I would love to get your help to maintain my project

->First off, thank you for considering contributing to Active Admin.
-It's people like you that make Active Admin such a great tool.
+>First off, thank you for considering contributing to brain-tumour-detection.
+It's people like you that make brain-tumour-detection such a great tool.

 [source: [Active Admin](https://github.com/activeadmin/activeadmin/blob/master/CONTRIBUTING.md)] **Need more inspiration?** [1] [Read The Docs](http://read-the-docs.readthedocs.org/en/latest/contribute.html) [2] [Mustache.js](https://github.com/janl/mustache.js/#contributing)